CADViewer/cadviewer-community-version/README.md

 # Capabilities - CADViewer JS Community Version

     Direct Print and Print to a chosen scale.
-    Toolbars can be customized, layout and images.
+    Toolbars can be customized, both layout and images.
     Clean Canvas mode for direct API control of canvas.
     User Interface available in several languages.
     Layer handling corresponding to CAD file structure.